funnyzpc/quartz/docs/tutorials/tutorial-lesson-10.md

 ***JobStores*** and ***DataSources*** were discussed in <a href="./tutorial-lesson-09.md"
     title="Tutorial Lesson 9">Lesson 9</a> of this tutorial.
-Worth noting here, is the fact that all JobStores implement the org.quartz.spi.JobStore interface - and that if one of the bundled JobStores does not fit your needs, then you can make your own.
+Worth noting here, is the fact that all JobStores implement the org.spi.org.quartz.JobStore interface - and that if one of the bundled JobStores does not fit your needs, then you can make your own.

 Finally, you need to create your ***Scheduler*** instance.
 The Scheduler itself needs to be given a